ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 These are the actual files and directories that make up the dataset being described.

 The base RO-Crate specification makes no assumptions about the presence of any specific files or folders beyond the reserved RO-Crate files described above.
-Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate metadata file, and/or appear in sub-directories of the RO-Crate Root._ Each file and directory MAY be represented as Data Entities in the _RO-Crate metadata file_.
+Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate Metadata File_, and/or appear in sub-directories of the RO-Crate Root._ Each file and directory MAY be represented as Data Entities in the _RO-Crate Metadata File_.

 ### RO-Crates SHOULD be self-describing and self-contained

-A minimal RO-Crate is a directory containing a single RO-Crate Metadata file.
+A minimal RO-Crate is a directory containing a single _RO-Crate Metadata File_.

 At the basic level, an RO-Crate is a collection of files represented as a schema.org _[Dataset](https://schema.org/Dataset)_, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.  The _RO-Crate Metadata File_ describes the RO-Crate, and MUST be stored in the _RO-Crate Root_.
 Self-containment is a core principle of RO-Crate, i.e. that all Dataset files and relevant metadata SHOULD, as far as possible, be contained by the RO-Crate, rather than referring to external resources.
 However the RO-Crate MAY also reference external resources which are stored or accessed separately, via URIs, e.g. because these cannot be included for practical or legal reasons.

-It is important to note that the _RO-Crate Metadata file_ is not an exhaustive manifest or inventory, that is, it does not necessarily list or describe all files in the package.
+It is important to note that the _RO-Crate Metadata File_ is not an exhaustive manifest or inventory, that is, it does not necessarily list or describe all files in the package.
 Rather it is focused on providing sufficient amount of metadata to understand and use the content and is designed to be compatible with existing and future approaches that _do_ have full inventories / manifest and integrity checks, e.g. by using checksums, such as [BagIt] and Oxford Common File Layout [OCFL] [Objects][OCFL Object].

 The intention is that RO-Crates can work well with a variety of archive file formats, e.g. tar, zip, etc., and approaches to capturing file manifests and file fixity, such as [BagIt] and [OCFL], [git].